tfiedlerdejanze/expublish/docs/INSTALLATION.md

 ```

 Alternatively, the `RELEASE.md` can be kept inside version control and used
 when publishing from CI.
-The file is deleted after every succesful release.
+The file is deleted after every successful release.

 4\.
 (Optional) While writing the final package version, Expublish expects the version
-to be located where mix initially placed it.
+to be located where `mix new [package]` initially placed it.
+If it wasn't changed skip
+the next couple paragraphs and read about [Publishing to hex](#publishing-to-hex).

-As it is quite common to keep the package version in a module attribute in `mix.exs`,
+As it is common to keep the package version in a module attribute in `mix.exs`,
-Expublish will consider this as well.
+Expublish supports following syntax as well.

 ```
 @version "1.0.0"